tradecloud/tradecloud-docs-api-v2/api/polling/README.md

 The polling API is an alternative for the webhook API.
 The pro's and cons are explained in:

-{% page-ref page="api/webhook-vs-polling.md" %}
+{% page-ref page="../api/webhook-vs-polling.md" %}

 This page explains the polling pattern usage, which consists of 3 steps:

-1. Every polling period, fetch the orders or shipments which are changed after last time.
+1. Fetch the orders or shipments which are changed after last time.
 2. Process the fetched, either new or updated, orders or shipments.
-3. Persist the lastest `data.lastUpdatedAt` for the next polling request
+3. Persist the latest `data.lastUpdatedAt`.

 ## Step 1.
 Fetch updated orders or shipments periodically

-Fetch every polling period, typically 5 minutes, all orders or shipments which are new or changed after last time.
+Every polling period, fetch all orders or shipments which are new or changed after last time.
+A polling period is typically 5 minutes.

 * Use the latest `data.lastUpdatedAt` from previous poll request in the `lastUpdatedAfter` filter.
-* Sorting is set automatically to `data.lastUpdatedAt` order `asc` \(the latest `data.lastUpdatedAt` will be in the last order or shipment in the response body\)
+* Sorting is set to `data.lastUpdatedAt` (`asc`) by default when the `lastUpdatedAfter` filter is applied.
+The last updated order or shipment will be ordered last in the response body.
 * Set `limit` to the maximum of `100` orders or shipments.
+* If the response body contains a `total` of more than `100`, it means that not all recently updated orders or shipments were returned.
+You can either:
+  * Decrease the polling period (advised)
-* Optionally use `offset` for paging, but if you receive more than `100` orders or shipments, it is easier to reduce the polling period, so you receive less orders or shipments per request.
+  * Use `offset` for paging, to receive the next 100 orders or shipments.

 Use the [Search orders](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/order-search/specs.yaml#/order-search/searchRoute) endpoint for polling orders.